gaganshrestha/UTestFiles/README.md

 Configurations
 ____________________________________

-1. Ensure to update the content of the following enclosed files in the local cypress project:
+1. Update the content of the following enclosed files in the local cypress project:
-  a. cypress.config.js
+  1. cypress.config.js
-  b. cypress/support/e2e.js
+  2. cypress/support/e2e.js
 ____________________________________